PAYMENTS IN KYRGYZSTAN

-Kyrgyzstan is one of the least-developed countries in Eurasia, with annual per capita income of $1,146 at end-2020 and about half the population employed in agriculture.
-Large numbers work abroad, particularly in Russia.
-According to UNDP, remittance inflows accounted for over $2.3 billion per year, equivalent to 28% of GDP in 2020, making Kyrgyzstan the third most remittance-dependent country in the world.
+Kyrgyzstan is one of the least-developed countries in Eurasia, and about half the population employed in agriculture.
+Large numbers work abroad, particularly in Russia making Kyrgyzstan the third most remittance-dependent country in the world.

-Funds remitted from Russia accounted for 98% of total remittances in 2020.
+Funds remitted from Russia accounted for 98% of total remittances.
 The Kyrgyz government says that improvement of conditions for its citizens working in Russia is a major motive for joining the customs union.

 Increasing financial inclusion, especially in remote regions, is a primary focus of digital banking and payment initiatives in the country, as part of government efforts to transition into a market economy.